qamarian-sds/sds/Spec.md

 ## Unicode

-By default, the contents of an SDS directory (SDSD) shall be listed based on the position of their characters in the [Unicode table](https://en.wikipedia.org/wiki/List_of_Unicode_characters).
+By default, the contents of an SDS directory shall be listed based on the position of their characters in the [Unicode table](https://en.wikipedia.org/wiki/List_of_Unicode_characters).

 Assuming we have an SDS directory containing the following files: